2025 Cork Junior A Hurling Championship

-The 2025 Cork Junior A Hurling Championship is the 128th staging of the Cork Junior A Hurling Championship since its establishment by the Cork County Board in 1895.
-The championship is scheduled to run from 1 November to 30 November 2025.
+The 2025 Cork Junior A Hurling Championship was the 128th staging of the Cork Junior A Hurling Championship since its establishment by the Cork County Board in 1895.
+The championship ran from 1 November to 30 November 2025.

+The final was played on 30 November 2025 at SuperValu Páirc Uí Chaoimh in Cork, between Kilshannig and Ballinora, in what was their first ever meeting in the final.
+Kilshannig won the match by 1–19 to 0–11 to claim their first ever championship title.

+Ballinora's Ben Mayer was the championship's Top scorer with 2-31.